 Consistent with federal guidelines, the Boston Region MPO must release an amendment if there is (1) a change in project cost of \$500,000 or more for projects valued at \$5 million or less, or (2) a change of 10 percent or more of the project cost for projects valued greater than \$5 million.
 TIP amendments are also released if a project is proposed to be added or removed from the TIP or if the programming year of a project is changed.
 Cost changes that are less than the above threshold amounts may be considered in the form of administrative modifications or adjustments, which must still undergo MPO board action for approval.
 Administrative modifications or adjustments are also undertaken in the event that a project's funding source changes.
-Although a public review period is not required for administrative modifications or adjustments are also moderd is not required for administrative modifications or adjustment at the MPO board's discretion.
+Although a public review period is not required for administrative modifications or adjustments, one may be offered at the MPO board's discretion.